-- Prevent sales to minors or intoxicated persons in BC Liquor Stores through staff education and enforcement of ID-checking requirements. - Promote awareness of responsible use by continuing co-operative programs with suppliers and other stakeholders and partners.
+- Prevent sales to minors or intoxicated persons in BCLS through staff education and enforcement of ID-checking requirements. - Encourage the responsible use of beverage alcohol through the display of promotional material an signage at BCLS. - Promote awareness of responsible use by continuing co-operative programs with suppliers and other stakeholders and partners.